maester365/maester/powershell/public/cis/Test-MtCisGlobalAdminCount.md

 #### Remediation action:

 To correct the number of global tenant administrators:
-1. Navigate to the Microsoft 365 admin center https://admin.microsoft.com
+1. Navigate to Microsoft 365 admin center [https://admin.microsoft.com](https://admin.microsoft.com).
 2. Select **Users** > **Active Users**.
 3. In the Search field enter the name of the user to be made a Global Administrator.
 4. To create a new Global Admin: